Pro baseball player Doug Bernier discusses how to choose good batting gloves and recommends a few of his favorites.

 - I really like the way they fit around the wrist, ensuring for a nice fit.

 - They have a lot more styles and colors to choose from so you can decide on how much flare you like.

 - They tend to be more durable and last a little longer than some other batting gloves.

 Nike is another very popular batting glove.
 They are a trend setter and a quality piece of sports equipment.
 They definitely hit the mark on their batting gloves.
-The ones I recommend are the Nike Diamond Elite Pro ($39.99) batting gloves, because:
+In the past I’ve been pretty happy with Nike’s batting gloves because:

 - They have thin leather so I have better feel of the baseball bat.

 - They breathe and dry well so the leather stays soft and durable.